3top1a/alkoholiq/README.md

 Inspired by our automotive manufacturer, *Škoda*, that have started naming all of their new cars with the letter q at the end, I decided to do the same.
 Tune in next time for *QDE Qonnect*.

+## Q&A

+I will not be taking any questions, thank you.